 Step 2: Open iTunes on your PC and navigate to the iPhone device information page by clicking the mobile icon at the top screen.
 Keep clicking on Serial Number until ECID appears.
 Copy the value next to it.

-Step 3: Go to this website.
-Enter your ECID, choose your iPhone model and click "Submit".
+Step 3: Go to TSS Saver website.
+Enter your ECID, choose your iPhone model and click Submit.
 The online tool will automatically save the blob of all available iOS firmware for your iPhone device and provide you with an option to download any of them.

-FutureRestore is a tool developed for iOs users who want to restore, upgrade, or downgrade to any iOS version that is no longer signed by Apple.
+FutureRestore is a tool developed for iOS users who want to restore, upgrade, or downgrade to any iOS version that is no longer signed by Apple.
 But FutureRestore can't do the job alone.
-It needs the help of other files - the destination unsigned iOS IPSW file you're moving to and the blob file of that said destination iOS firmware.
+It needs the help of other files:

-To downgrade to unsigned IPSW file using FutureRestore, follow the steps below:
+To restore unsigned IPSW file using FutureRestore, follow the steps below:

-Step 1: Connect your iPhone to your PC, making sure your PC has an Internet connection.
+Step 1: Connect your iPhone to PC, making sure your PC has an internet connection.

 Step 2: Put all the 3 items listed in the requirements into one folder.

-Step 3: Open up Terminal on your Mac computer or Command Prompt (for Windows users).
+Step 3: Open up Terminal on your Mac computer or Command Prompt on Windows.